Print friendly version

 Leadership Profile

 Loves kidsDoris Nkausu attends the Baptist church at Kaniki and is a Sunday school teacher and choir member.
-She lives with her father (Lemon), mother, sisters, and nieces.
+She lives with her mother, sisters, and nieces.
 She has a son named Chisenga whose father died when he was just five months old.

 Chisenga’s father died before he and Doris were able to get married.
 Doris passed through a very hard time having a small baby to look after and no income.
 It became increasingly difficult for Doris when Chisenga started to go to school.
 She said that she cried a lot because she couldn’t manage financially.
-At that stage in her life she didn’t know God very well.
+At that stage in her life, she didn’t know God very well.

 Doris attended Teen Missions for three years.
 This gave her sound Bible training and a lot of practical experience working with children and farming.

 "I like God a lot, I love to sing.
 I am a business lady and have had small businesses in the past.
 In my life I would just like to be a mother to children who have no mother.
 I want to have a house and keep them.
 This passion started with my son.
 I saw how he felt not having a father.
 Then at Teen Mission I saw how children were even worse off with no parents.
-They were so poor and I felt compassion, I wanted to help them.
+They were so poor, and I felt compassion, I wanted to help them.
 God put this burden on my heart.
-When I think of my son with no father I feel bad.
+When I think of my son with no father, I feel bad.
 It is hard to lose parents."

 Other People Involved